 Thinking about therapy is a big step, and it’s completely normal to wonder about the cost.
 The good news is that if you have Medicare, you likely have coverage for online therapy.
 Let’s walk through how it works so you can feel confident about your options and focus on what really matters: your well-being.
 Understanding your benefits is the first step toward getting the support you deserve without financial surprises.

-What Medicare Part B Typically Covers
+What Does Medicare Part B Actually Cover?

 If you have Original Medicare, your mental health care is covered under Part B, which is your medical insurance.
 This includes many outpatient services like doctor’s visits, and yes, therapy sessions.
 The great thing is that Medicare provides coverage for telehealth services, which means you can have your therapy sessions from the comfort of your own home.
 This includes services like psychotherapy and depression screenings, making mental health support more accessible than ever.
 At Blue Moon, we provide individual teletherapy as a Medicare Part B covered service, helping you get the care you need conveniently.

-Your Responsibility: Copays and Deductibles
+What You’ll Pay: Copays and Deductibles

 Just like with other medical services, you’ll have some out-of-pocket costs with Medicare.
 First, you’ll need to meet your annual Part B deductible.
 After you’ve met that, Medicare typically pays 80% of the approved amount for your therapy sessions.
 This means you are responsible for the remaining 20% coinsurance.
 For most online therapy appointments, the cost is the same as it would be for an in-person visit.
 If you have a supplemental insurance plan, like Medigap, it might cover that 20% for you, which is something we’ll touch on next.